Skip to main content

 Let's break down the myth of the 'God Model.'
 The industry is obsessed with waiting for one giant, magical neural network to solve every problem.
 We treat models like oracles, expecting one prompt to yield one perfect answer.
 But that's low-leverage thinking.
 The reality is that the 'general' in AGI doesn't come from one general-purpose system.
 It comes from composition.
 From how the pieces work together.

 I don't think AGI is going to be a single model.
-I think AGI is an orchestrated ecosystem.
+I think AGI is an orchestrated ecosystem of AI agents.

 Think about how high-functioning teams work.
 You don't hire one person to do sales, engineering, legal, and HR simultaneously.
 You hire specialists and orchestrate their collaboration.
 That's exactly how we need to build AI.
 In my own work, I have agents that spawn other agents.
 I have event-driven reactive systems that wake up, solve a problem, update a shared memory state, and go back to sleep.
 They have self-improvement loops.
 They are all orchestrated.
 They are all autonomous.